 Learn about our plans for an exciting new community in Ringwood

-We have submitted an Outline planning application for up to 400 new homes including up to 50% affordable homes and up to 3 hectares of employment land.
+In February 2023 New Forest District Council resolved to grant our Outline planning application for up to 400 new homes and up to 3 hectares of employment land.
 The site also includes over 12 hectares of green space made up of Alternative Natural Recreational Greenspace (ANRG) and Public Open Space.

 Our proposals for Land north of Hightown Road